RJvH/dapr-workshop/docs/assignment-3.md

 using Dapr.Client;
 ```

-Change the cronmail endpoint so it sends an email using the DAPR output binding:
+Change the cronmail endpoint so it sends an email using the Dapr output binding:
 ```c#
 app.MapPost("/cronmail", async () =>
 {